Planning-Inspectorate/applications-service/README.md

 ## Automatically format and lint code on git commit

-We use [pre-commit](https://pre-commit.com/index.html) to format and lint code before committing.
+We use [husky](https://typicode.github.io/husky/#/) to format and lint code before committing.
-Follow [these instructions](https://pre-commit.com/index.html#install) to install pre-commit.
-Run `pre-commit install` in the project root directory Pre-commit will now run automatically on git commit
+These are installed automatically when running `npm ci`.

 ## Commit Message Format